MystenLabs/sui/crates/sui-framework/docs/hash.md

 # Module `0x2::hash`

 Module which defines hash functions.
+Note that Sha-256 and Sha3-256 is available in the std::hash module in the standard library.

 -  [Function `blake2b256`](#0x2_hash_blake2b256)